hurricanehrndz/docker-containers/nzbget/README.md

     hurricane/nzbget
 ```

-Optionally, you can also install a systemd service file by executing:
+Optionally, you can install a systemd service file by executing:
 ```sh
 docker run -it --rm -v /etc/systemd/system:/target  \
     --entrypoint instl